MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/layout-license-terms.md

 <https://go.microsoft.com/fwlink/?LinkId=521839>.
 You agree to comply with all
 applicable provisions of the Microsoft Privacy Statement.

-4. **SCOPE OF LICENSE**.
+**4. SCOPE OF LICENSE**.
 The software is licensed, not sold.
 Microsoft reserves all other rights.
 Unless applicable law gives you more rights despite this limitation, you will not (and have no right to):